What is Google Bard?

 ChatGPT uses generative AI, meaning it can produce original content.
 For example, users can ask it to write a thesis on the advantages of AI.
 Google Bard does as well -- although it serves a slightly different use.
 Bard is geared to make search more natural and helpful and does synthesize new information in its answers

 That said, ChatGPT is also capable of helping refine searches.
 In January 2023, Microsoft signed a deal reportedly worth $10 billion with OpenAI to license and incorporate ChatGPT into its Bing search engine to provide more conversational search results, similar to Google Bard.
 That opens the door to other search engines to license ChatGPT, whereas Bard is meant to support only Google.

 OpenAI is aware of the potential for plagiarism with ChatGPT and offers a plagiarism detection tool for educators to catch students using it for homework assignments.
 Thus far, there is no knowledge of whether or not Google Bard has its own plagiarism detection tool.
 Bard does cite other content in its responses sometimes and links to the source.
 Bard’s double-check function searches Google for information similar to its generated content and provides a URL to the source of that information.

 Alternatives to Google Bard

 ChatGPT didn't spring up from a vacuum.
 AI chatbots have been around for a while, just in less versatile forms.
 Multiple startup companies have been working on similar-style chatbot technologies, but without the spotlight ChatGPT has received.
-A few of the competitors Bard will face upon its release include the following:
+A few of the competitors Bard faced upon its release included the following:

 Microsoft and its partnership with OpenAI are going to offer exactly what Google will offer with Bard: search powered by AI to recognize natural language queries and give natural language responses.
 When a user makes a search query, they'll receive the standard Bing search results and an answer generated by GPT-4, as well as the ability to interact with the AI regarding its response.